When Scripture Doesn't Match the Teacher: My Wrestling with 1 Timothy 2

 The Real Heart of the Matter

-The more I studied the cultural context, the more I realized that Paul wasn't trying to silence women or create a hierarchy.
+The more I studied the cultural context, the more I realized Paul wasn't trying to silence women or create a hierarchy.
 He was addressing specific problems in a specific place at a specific time.

 Wrestling Leads to Freedom

-I'll be honest—questioning interpretations I'd accepted my whole life wasn't easy.
+I'll be honest — questioning interpretations I'd accepted my whole life wasn't easy.
 It felt threatening at first.
 But what I discovered was liberating rather than destructive.

 That brick wall I hit?
 It turned out to be the entrance to a much larger room.